Columbus Panhandles: Columbus city champs era

 Over a span of 20 years, the Panhandles were considered the best pro team in the city of Columbus.
 The team compiled a 33–5 record against opponents from Columbus, including a 32–1 record over their last 33 games.

-Between 1914 and 1916, which were seen as best years of the franchise, the Nesser-led team went a combined 22–10–1.
+Between 1914 and 1916, which were seen as the best years of the franchise, the Nesser-led team went a combined 22–10–1.
 The majority of the early pro teams would go out of their way to schedule the Panhandles, as they knew it would be easy to advertise a game featuring the famous Nessers.
-In 1915, The Panhandles were rumored to have played against the legendary Knute Rockne six times in 1915.
+In 1915, the Panhandles were rumored to have played against the legendary Knute Rockne six times in 1915.
 According to the team, each time they played Rockne, he was on a different team.
 This rumor, however, is false; Rockne was too much of a family man to play that much pro football, and Notre Dame had most of its home games during the pro football season.